InstallerLegacy/virtualhub.eu.org/docs/1970s/1975/unix-v6/index.md

 ![!
 Unix v6](./unix-v6.webp)

 !
 Unix v6 was an operating system for the DEC PDP-11 computer.
 It was later ported to Interdata 7/32 computer.
 It was developed by Bell Labs.
-It can be used on SIMH PDP-11 and Interdata 7/32 emulators.
+It can be used on SIMH PDP-11 and Interdata 7/32 emulators as well as the Ersatz-11 emulator.

 <DocCardList />

+For instructions on how to install !
+Unix v6 on Ersatz-11 emulator, see the [Related Pages section](#related-pages) below.

 ## Manuals

 Here is the manual for !
 Unix v6: